Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Positivity Preservation in DG Scheme for BP

-We have figured out the respective CFL conditions for the transport and collision parts.
-Finally, we only need to choose the optimal parameter $\alpha$ that gives us the most relaxed CFL condition for $ \Delta t^n$ such that positivity is preserved for the cell average at the next time, $\bar{f}_{ikm}^{n+1} $.
+This subset of points might be different for each time $t^n$. \\ \, \\ We have figured out the respective CFL conditions for the transport and collision parts.
+Finally, we only need to choose the optimal parameter $\eta$ that gives us the most relaxed CFL condition for $ \Delta t^n$ such that positivity is preserved for the cell average at the next time, $\bar{f}_{ikm}^{n+1} $.
 The positivity of the whole numerical solution to the pdf, not just its cell average, can be guaranteed by applying the limiters in \cite{ZhangShu1,ZhangShu2}, which preserve the cell average but modify the slope of the piecewise linear solutions in order to make the function non - negative in case it was negative before.